peterleimbach/NotesAndHowtosAndroidAPSDoc/README.md

 Here I will document the tools I use to  work on the AndroidAPS documentation.

 ## operating system
+I use **arch linux** with the **qtile** window manager.

-I use **Manjaro Linux 21.2.5**.
-It's not important but there the tools are available und work very well.
+It's not important but there are my tools available und work very well.

+The window manager has some benefits if you work with several open windows in parallel and want to setup a fixed window setup with maximized size of the windows on the individual screen.

+You can switch very fast between several virtual window groups.
+One group for development, one for web browsing, one for github, etc..

 ## Github
 I use **Github Desktop** to handle the communication with Github.